 2. 2013 Queen Elizabeth II Coronation 60th Anniversary

-Anything to do with our late Queen is going to be considered a rare coin in Australia for a while, like this one commemorating the 60th anniversary of her coronation.
-We can see why, the concentric purple stripes and a central design featuring of St Edward’s Crown is striking, to say the least.
+Anything to do with our late Queen will be considered a rare coin in Australia for a while, like this one commemorating the 60th anniversary of her coronation.
+We can see why the concentric purple stripes and a central design featuring St Edward’s Crown is striking, to say the least.

 Year minted: 2013